jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Both symbols are of the same type, but they are separate objects.

 Every symbol of the same type has the same contents.
-The type can be edited by editing either symbol and their contents will change simultaneously.
+The type can be edited by editing either symbol and their contents might change simultaneously.

 A dashed line in this case is also called a *type line*, because it denotes which symbols are the same type.